saun09/A-Bandit-Simulator-with-Biased-Human-Feedback/README.md

 Simulate using python, how biased or noisy human feedback impacts the learning efficiency and fairness of online decision-making agents using bandit algorithms.

 ## Introduction
 Online systems frequently learn from human preferences rather than explicit rewards.
-In real-world settings, human feedback is often noisy, delayed, or strategically biased (ex-favoring recent or popular items).
-We build a Python simulator to quantify how these biases impact:
+In real-world settings, human feedback is often noisy, delayed, or strategically biased (ex-favoring recent or popular items)-Instead of numeric reward, feedback comes as “I prefer item A over B”.
+Ive built this Python simulator to quantify how these biases impact:
 - **Learning efficiency** (cumulative regret)
 - **Fairness** (selection disparity between two synthetic item groups)